 - Can be quickly reset from the boot screen

 Want to try it yourself?
 I know you do.

 Download the Windows 95 Electron App

 You can download Felix’s Windows 95 Electron app and run it on Windows, macOS or major Linux distributions like Ubuntu and Fedora.
-All you need is the ~100MB install available over on GitHub:

 This project might not stick around for too long (Windows 95 isn’t open source) so if you fancy checking this effort out in all its weird glory, do it sooner rather than later!